docQodly/docs/docs/language/DataClassAttributeClass.md

 Dataclass attributes are available as properties of their respective classes.
 For example:

 ```4d
- $nameAttribute:=ds.Company.name //reference to class attribute
+ nameAttribute=ds.Company.name //reference to class attribute
- $revenuesAttribute:=ds.Company["revenues"] //alternate way
+ revenuesAttribute=ds.Company["revenues"] //alternate way
 ```

-This code assigns to `$nameAttribute` and `$revenuesAttribute` references to the `name` and `revenues` attributes of the Company class.
+This code assigns to `nameAttribute` and `revenuesAttribute` references to the `name` and `revenues` attributes of the Company class.
 This syntax does NOT return values held inside of the attribute, but instead returns references to the attributes themselves.
-To handle values, you need to go through [**Entities**](EntityClass).
+To handle values, you need to go through [**Entities**](EntityClass.md).

 `DataClassAttribute` objects have properties that you can read to get information about your dataclass attributes.

-> Dataclass attribute objects can be modified, but the underlying database structure will not be altered.
+> Dataclass attribute objects can be modified, but the underlying model will not be altered.

 ### Summary